Chiaraplizz/ST-TR/README.md

 }
 </pre></code>

+<pre><code>@InProceedings{10.1007/978-3-030-68796-0_50,
+author="Plizzari, Chiara
+and Cannici, Marco
+and Matteucci, Matteo",
+editor="Del Bimbo, Alberto
+and Cucchiara, Rita
+and Sclaroff, Stan
+and Farinella, Giovanni Maria
+and Mei, Tao
+and Bertini, Marco
+and Escalante, Hugo Jair
+and Vezzani, Roberto",
+title="Spatial Temporal Transformer Network for Skeleton-Based Action Recognition", booktitle="Pattern Recognition.
+ICPR International Workshops and Challenges", year="2021", publisher="Springer International Publishing", address="Cham", pages="694--701", abstract="Skeleton-based human action recognition has achieved a great interest in recent years, as skeleton data has been demonstrated to be robust to illumination changes, body scales, dynamic camera views, and complex background.
+Nevertheless, an effective encoding of the latent information underlying the 3D skeleton is still an open problem.
+In this work, we propose a novel Spatial-Temporal Transformer network (ST-TR) which models dependencies between joints using the Transformer self-attention operator.
+In our ST-TR model, a Spatial Self-Attention module (SSA) is used to understand intra-frame interactions between different body parts, and a Temporal Self-Attention module (TSA) to model inter-frame correlations.
+The two are combined in a two-stream network which outperforms state-of-the-art models using the same input data on both NTU-RGB+D 60 and NTU-RGB+D 120.", isbn="978-3-030-68796-0"
+}
+</pre></code>

 ## Contact :pushpin:
 If you have any question, do not hesitate to contact me at <code> chiara.plizzari@mail.polimi.it</code>.
 I will be glad to clarify your doubts!

 <sub> Note: we include LICENSE, LICENSE_1 and LICENSE_2 in this repository since part of the code has been derived respectively
 from https://github.com/yysijie/st-gcn, https://github.com/leaderj1001/Attention-Augmented-Conv2d
 and https://github.com/kenziyuliu/Unofficial-DGNN-PyTorch/blob/master/README.md </sub>